Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Colorful Street Performances Are Common

-Other than huge piles of paper offerings being burned, colorful and vibrant street performances are a feature of the Chinese Ghost Festival.
+Other than huge piles of paper offerings being burned, colorful and vibrant street performances are a feature of the Chinese Ghost Festival in Singapore, Malaysia, and parts of Indonesia.
 In Chinese, these are known as Qiyue Getai (七月歌台).

 Typically hosted on makeshift stages, such performances could be traditional or modern.
 Traditional shows would consist of Chinese opera or puppet performances, while modern ones would feature singers performing popular hits.